simple-warfare/SimpleWarfareLaunch/README.md

-# SimpleWarfareLaunch
+# SimpleWarfareLauncher
-A Launch for SimpleWarfare using monogame engine
+A Launcher for SimpleWarfare using monogame engine